Arial-Z/Romaji-Renamer/README.md

 # Source for RATING 1 (main show and seasons) (MAL / ANILIST)
 RATING_1_SOURCE=ANILIST
-# Type of rating used in Plex for RATING 1 (audience, critic, user / leave empty to disable)
+# Type of rating used in Plex for RATING 1 (audience, critic, user)
 RATING_1_TYPE=audience
 # Source for RATING 2 (main show only) (MAL / ANILIST or leave empty to disable)
 RATING_2_SOURCE=MAL